linenumbertwo/til-legacy/README.md

 ## 12.12
 - Watched all of the nodejs videos on "생활코딩"
 - Studied and Memorized English terms and English writing
-- The language of this repository a little changed for English
+- Write few TILs in English